Innovation driven by safety

 • Operating temperature:-40°C to +60°C (-40°F to +140°F)

-PAS Application within Syscor Devices
+PA Sensor Application within Syscor Devices

-PAS surface topology images - what they show us
+PA sensor surface topology images - what they show us

 • Figure A shows surface topology 3D rendering produced by an optical microscope used for surface roughness calculations; lighter colors represent higher surface amplitudes than dark colors (scale left of A).

-• Figure B shows a 2D rendering of Syscor's PAS surface topology; dark regions are lower in amplitude than light regions.
+• Figure B shows a 2D rendering of Syscor's PA sensor surface topology; dark regions are lower in amplitude than light regions.
 Inset in Figure B presents contact angle measurements that show high surface hydrophobicity, rendering the polymer absorption sensors highly resistant to degradation from extended exposure to water and ice.

 Documents

-PDF HCD Sensor Spec Sheet
+PDF HCD Hydrocarbon Detector Spec Sheet

-PDF HCDW Sensor Spec Sheet
+PDF HCDW Hydrocarbon Detector with Water Level Spec Sheet